Elizabethcase/Ice-lens-and-aquifer-modelling/project-notes/ProjectLog.md

+### Feb 25

+Drawing from MH paper, use experimental parameters & boundary conditions laid out in 3.1 (rainfall onto cold snow, p5)

+- no accumulation
+- no compaction
+- S = 0 (dry snow at surface)
+- phi = phi0
+- T = T_inf < T_m

+On the other hand, while they ensure porosity is large enough that the snow never saturates, I want the snow to saturate (and can force it to saturate at the induced gaussian ice lens which has a phi \~=0.1 (or less).

+Just imposing a rain volume at the surface (e.g. constant influx of water), is not enough (no saturation anywhere, no evidence of surface melt input.)
+Need to look at ind. plots.
+Is the water showing up anywhere?
+If not, why not?

+![Line plot of enthalpy, temp, sat, total water, porosity, water pressure, water flux][/imgs/20210225/time_step_rain_input.png]

 ### Feb 24

 I think the code is broken because of how I'm forcing the initialization of phi...
 I believe it needs to be done when setting W and H, which, at this point, just create a uniform phi of value phi0